sweechew91/SMU-MSDS-6306/MSDS Homework_Unit_5/README.md

 "MSDS_6306_Unit_5_Assignment.html" - Matching HTML file for Unit 5 assignment

-"top_ten_girl_names.csv" - An output csv file that lists the top 10 girl names and the total number of childern from the two
+"top_ten_girl_names.csv" - An output csv file that lists the top 10 girl names and the total number of children from the two

 ## Data Source
 The two data files, "yob2015.txt" and "yob2016.txt" were provided by the instructor via Dropbox.
 Each file contains a series of popular children’s names born in the year 2015 and 2016 in the United States, respectively.
 Each consists of three columns with a first name, a gender, and the amount of children given that name.